Art0r/Art0r/README.md

 - 👋 Hi, I’m @Art0r
 - 👀 I’m interested in learning as many technologies as possible
-- 🌱 I’m currently learning GO
+- 🌱 I’m currently learning Flutter
 - 📫 How to reach me Telegram: @art0r1

 <!---